named-data-ndnSIM/ndnSIM/docs/source/applications.rst

      // Set attribute using the app helper helper.SetAttribute ("Randomize", StringValue ("uniform"));

-NdnConsumerBatches
+ConsumerBatches
 ^^^^^^^^^^^^^^^^^^^

-:ndnsim:`NdnConsumerBatches` is an on-off-style application gen- erating a specified number of Interests at specified points of simulation.
+:ndnsim:`ConsumerBatches` is an on-off-style application gen- erating a specified number of Interests at specified points of simulation.

 .. code-block:: c++

-   // Create application using the app helper NdnAppHelper consumerHelper ("ns3::NdnConsumerBatches");
+   // Create application using the app helper ndn::AppHelper consumerHelper ("ns3::ndn::ConsumerBatches");

 This applications has the following attributes: